yuanshunning/pickit-docs/docs/robot-integrations/universal-robots/urcap/universal_robots_urcap_example_picking_program.rst

 *Cycle time optimization*
 '''''''''''''''''''''''''

-| The time it takes for Pick-it to detect objects is
+| The time it takes for Pickit to detect objects is
   application-dependent and can vary from a fraction of a second to multiple seconds.
 To optimize cycle time, we perform object placing (step 3) in parallel to detection of the next object to pick, such